Resonance production of keV sterile neutrinos in core-collapse supernovae and lepton number diffusion: Back-reaction of sterile neutrinos

-As mentioned before, in the case of the mixing with $\nu_{\mu}$, development of the chemical potential of the muon lepton number would lead to the asymmetry in charged muons.
-This is turn will affect electrons and electron neutrinos via the charge neutrality condition $ Y_p = Y_e + Y_{\mu}$, changing the asymmetry of electrons.
+As mentioned before, in the case of the mixing with $\nu_{\mu}$, the development of the chemical potential of the muon lepton number would lead to the asymmetry in charged muons.
+In its turn, this will affect electrons and electron neutrinos via the charge neutrality condition $ Y_p = Y_e + Y_{\mu}$, changing the asymmetry of electrons.
 Connection between charged leptons and correspondent neutrinos is expressed with beta-equilibrium relations:

-Charge neutrality and beta-equilibrium allows us to connect all these parameters of the supernovae medium.
-As a consequence of the increase of the muon neutrino chemical potential, we will have decreased values of electron's density and density of $\nu_e$.
-This effect, however, affects the overall results only marginally, as the comparison between the mixings with $\nu_\mu$ and $\nu_\tau$ shows, see Figs.~\ref{comparison}.
+Charge neutrality and beta-equilibrium allow us to connect all these parameters of the supernovae medium.
+As a consequence of the increase of the muon neutrino chemical potential, we will have decreased values of electron density and density of $\nu_e$.
+This effect, however, affects the overall results only marginally, as even with back-reaction, muon neutrinos chemical potential (see Fig.~\ref{fig:x-asymmetry_profile})